Groupe Sécurité CLB Listed by AiLock Ransomware Group

 Groupe Sécurité CLB specializes in providing comprehensive football score tracking and prediction services.
 Their offerings include historical score queries, live score updates, and match predictions for various leagues, including European and Asian football.

 On June 4, 2026, the French company Groupe Sécurité CLB appeared on the leak site of the AiLock ransomware group.
-The firm, which provides football score tracking, historical data queries, live updates, and match predictions for European and Asian leagues, had internal files exfiltrated during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, anyone who has used the service or whose details sit in its customer or partner databases could be affected.
+The firm, which provides football score tracking, historical data queries, live updates, and match predictions for European and Asian leagues, is claimed to have had internal files exfiltrated during a ransomware incident.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has used the service or whose details sit in its customer or partner databases could be affected.

 Public reporting indicates that AiLock claims to have stolen internal files from Groupe Sécurité CLB.
 The data was published on the group's leak site, a common tactic used to pressure victims.
 Available details describe the company as a specialist in sports data services rather than a traditional cybersecurity or data-heavy firm, yet it still held information that attackers deemed valuable enough to exfiltrate and threaten to release.